happycube/cxadc-linux3/README.md

 **Note!** You shouldn't load both drivers at the same time.

 ## Where to find current PCIe 1x CX2388x cards & notes:

 Links to buy a CX Card [White Variant](https://www.aliexpress.com/item/1005003461248897.html) / [Green Variant](https://www.aliexpress.com/item/1005003092946304.html) / [Blue Variant](https://www.aliexpress.com/item/4001286595482.html)

-**Note 00:** While Mhz is used and is accruate due to crystal used, in reaility it should be called msps (million samples per second) as the actual effective sampling is half the mhz number.
+**Note 00:** While `Mhz` is used and is accurate due to crystal used, in reality it should be called `MSPS` (million samples per second) as the actual effective sampling is half the Mhz number.

 **Note 01:** The CX chip variant with the least self-noise is the cx23883, mostly found on the White Variation card; most clean captures are at 6dB off, and Digital Gain at 0-10.